Aitia-IIOT/ah5-docs-java-spring/docs/home/getting_started/docker.md

 # Docker

-Necesarry docker images to easily deploy an Arrowhead Local Cloud are aviable in Docker Hub.
-What you need is to create your own [docker-compose](https://docs.docker.com/compose/) setup that fulfills your requirements the most.
+Docker images for deploying an Arrowhead Local Cloud are available on Docker Hub.
+What you need is to create your own [docker compose](https://docs.docker.com/compose/) setup that fulfills your requirements the most.

 ## Startegies